Cauldron cooking is currently experiencing a true renaissance. This revival is not a nostalgic or folkloric phenomenon.

 7. "Cauldron cooking is outdated or niche"

-• share with loved ones
+• sharing with loved ones

-• simply gather around a fire
+• simply gathering around a fire

-These seven misconceptions have one thing in common: they all disappear after the first attempt.
+These seven misconceptions have one thing in common: they all disappear after the first try.
 Cauldron cooking is learned by doing, not by theorizing.
 A fire, some embers, a cauldron — and the rest comes naturally.

-We observe, we smell, we taste, we adjust.
+Observe, smell, taste, adjust.

 FAQ